conan-io/docs/reference/config_files/conan.conf.rst

 Storage
 +++++++
+The ``storage.path`` variable define the path where all the packages will be stored.

+On Windows:

-The ``storage.path`` variable define the path where all the packages will be stored (on Windows, it is recomended to assign it to some unit, e.g. map it to X: in order to avoid hitting the 260 chars path name length limit).
+- It is recommended to assign it to some unit, e.g. map it to X: in order to avoid hitting the 260 chars path name length limit).
+- Also see the :ref:`short_paths docs<short_paths_reference>` to know more about how to mitigate the limitation of 260 chars path name length limit.
+- It is recommended to disable the Windows indexer or exclude the storage path to avoid problems (busy resources).

 .. note::